SuneharSandhu/Tesla-Clone-SwiftUI/README.md

 <img src="https://user-images.githubusercontent.com/16765940/213946037-98f5a3a5-1440-43b3-ae59-bf4e2b28256e.png" width="350" height="800"> | <img src="https://user-images.githubusercontent.com/16765940/213946038-9a48f344-cbf3-4c3a-989f-d24862422813.png" width="350" height="800">

 ## Note
 This project is a proof-of-concept and not intended for use with actual Tesla vehicles.
-The remote control capabilities and other features have not been implemented to function with real-world data.